svr4/couchbase-lite-cgo/README.md

 # Couchbase Lite for Cgo

-This project serves as a Go lang wrapper for the couchbase-lite-C library developed by [Couchbase Labs](https://github.com/couchbaselabs).
+This project serves as the Go lang bindings for the couchbase-lite-C library developed by [Couchbase Labs](https://github.com/couchbaselabs).

 It currently supports commit https://github.com/couchbaselabs/couchbase-lite-C/commit/e12e4a64911aa97be758e0957338c7d5b7201f5e of the library.

-Replication is now working via HTTP.
-Support for HTTPS is coming down the pipeline.
+Replication is now working via HTTP(S).
+Make sure to read the `replicator_test.go` file for more details on how to use replication properly with this library.

 The package was built and tested on macOS Mojave (10.14.6) using Go version `go1.12.9 darwin/amd64`.